oicassi/termicards/README.md

 ### Running the applicaiton with arguments (optional)

 Optionally you can execute the application passing the amount of cards you wat to study in that session.
 To do this, simple pass the number after executing the application's command:

 ```bash
 termicards 5 # This will start the study session with 5 cards
 ```

+## Updating cards.json

+In order to update the `cards.json` file in you installation directory, update the file in this project and then execute the script `update_cards.sh`

+> Don't forget to add execution permission to `update_cards.sh` with `chmod +x ./update_cards.sh`

 ## Notes